 This tour is a fabulous combination of the South Coast, volcanic views and the famous Seljalandsfoss and Skógafoss waterfall with an added Glacier Experience walking tour.
 The perfect day on the South Coast!

 One of our most popular tour of all time.
 Glacier hiking and ice climbing on the crystal blue Sólheimajökull.
 This is one for those looking to adventure – and get a good story (or an impressive photo ) to share back home!

 With the retreating of the glacier came a glacier lagoon and yet another chance to go kayaking around icebergs.
 A fabulous 2.5-hour excursion to take.
 Only available as a meet on location tour.

-A glacier rightly sounds like a chilly place to hang out at, but, those who are doing a glacier walking tour and especially those who are doing a glacier climbing tour will need to keep in mind that you get warm when you move.
-Dress smart, layers being key, so you can easily take off and possibly tie around your waist your waterproofs, a coat or a sweater that might have been overdone.
+A glacier rightly sounds like a chilly place to hang out.
+Those doing a glacier walking and a glacier climbing tour will need to keep in mind that you get warm when you move.
+Dress in layers so you can easily take off and your waterproofs, a coat or a sweater.